adeguet1/dvrk-calibration-tool/README.md

 # dvrk-calibration-tool

-Script written (currently works for only Python 3) to calibrate the third joint of the dVRK
+Script written to calibrate the third joint of the dVRK

+Currently works for Python 2, untested on Python 3